Glovejuggler/laravel-pos/README.md

 # POS

-Simple POS (Laravel 10, VueJS, TailwindCSS, InertiaJS)
+Simple POS (Laravel 10, VueJS, TailwindCSS, InertiaJS, Pusher)

-*Work in progress*
+## Features
+- POS Mode
+- Kitchen Mode (*this POS is made with a diner in mind so all transactions in POS goes to Kitchen*)
+- Cost breakdown of items
+- Transaction history *WIP*
+- Sales *WIP*